microsoft/datashaper/javascript/app-framework/docs/markdown/app-framework.profilefieldwell.md

 ## ProfileFieldWell interface

-Defines an available resource slot for a profile.
+Defines an available field for a profile.
 This includes UX properties for how to visually represent it (title, icon, etc).
+This implementation is rendered as a dropdown.

 <b>Signature:</b>